Estimating near-verbatim extraction risk in language models with decoding-constrained beam search: An intuition for more efficient near-verbatim probabilistic extraction

 \item For the next iteration ($t+1$), beam search performs an across-beam prune to keep only the $\bw$ unique highest-scoring partial sequences and discards the rest. \end{enumerate} After $\suflen$ steps, the algorithm returns all $\bw \cdot k$ complete continuations (i.e., without performing a final across-beam prune).
 Similar to traditional beam search, these continuations approximate the maximum-probability sequences under the truncated distribution induced by the model and the top-$k$ decoding policy.
 We refer to this procedure as \newterm{top-$k$ constrained beam search}, or $k$-CBS for short, and we refine it to attempt to get tighter bounds on $\pseqe$ throughout this paper.
 Note, also, that we could use other decoding policies, though we focus on top-$k$ in this work (Appendix~\ref{app:sec:other:nucleus}).

 \paragraph{Connection to memorization.} Intuitively, $k$-CBS should recover near-verbatim (and possibly the exact verbatim) suffixes whenever the sequence is memorized.
 When memorized, the training-data suffix $\suf$ and small perturbations of it in $\ball(\suf)$ typically carry unusually high conditional probability under $\Pr_{\model,\dec}(\cdot\mid\pre)$, so the partial continuations corresponding to those suffixes remain among the highest-scoring across depths.
 As a result, for a comfortably sized beam width $\bw$, these near-verbatim paths are unlikely to be pruned; they are likely to survive to the final beam as $\bw$ high-probability candidates.
 We can then post-process the returned continuations by applying a distance filter $\dist(\gensuf,\suf)\le\varepsilon$.
-That is, let $\sF^{(\leq\varepsilon)} \coloneqq \{\gensuf : \dist(\gensuf,\suf)\le\varepsilon\}$ denote the set of filtered continuations; we can sum their masses,
+That is, let $\sF^{(\leq\varepsilon)}$ denote the set of filtered continuations; we can sum their masses,

 yielding a deterministic, rigorous (but biased-downward) lower bound on $\pseqe$ (with respect to $\model$ and top-$k$ for $\dec$).
 We will miss (potentially many) near-verbatim suffixes with this approach, but if the sequence is memorized and therefore high probability, its (near-)verbatim variants should appear in the final beam.
-(Again, we actually return all $\bw \cdot k$ candidates from the lat iteration, rather than performing the final across-beam prune to width $\bw$, as these are all $\suflen$-length continuations under the decoding policy.)
+(Again, we actually return all $\bw \cdot k$ candidates from the last iteration, rather than performing the final across-beam prune to width $\bw$, as these are all $\suflen$-length continuations under the decoding policy.)

 Moreover, rather than applying the distance filter only at the end, we can incorporate $\varepsilon$-viability filtering \emph{during} the search: at each depth, prune any partial continuation that can no longer yield a final suffix within distance $\varepsilon$ of $\suf$.
 This further focuses the beam on near-verbatim paths, freeing beam capacity and potentially yielding tighter lower bounds (we develop these pruned variants in Appendix~\ref{app:sec:prune}).\looseness=-1